 This is not an exhaustive list and we are continually developing our work with schools and professional partners.

 How can support be accessed?

 Schools will telephone DESC to discuss the individual case

-School completes a Service Request form (SR), sent directly to DESC
+School completes an Outreach and Therapeutic Services Referral form, sent directly to DESC

-Staff will be sent a Boxall profile, a Steps “Roots and Fruits” form, and a sheet to gather more information.
+Staff will be sent a DBQ, a Steps “Roots and Fruits” form, and a sheet to gather more information.
 When all of this information has been returned, we are ready to allocate a caseworker

 School will be contacted and an appointment made to meet with the appropriate school representative to gather information.